natalie-natsu/react-story-rich/README.md

       location={location}
     >
       <CustomElementExample onTap={handleTap}>
-        Imagine you found the box of your old video games.
+        Imagine you found a box of your old video games.
       </CustomElementExample>
       <CustomElementExample onTap={handleTap}>
         At the very bottom, you see the Tony Hawk PS1 game.